swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

   + Many scanpy functions are available within galaxy (and are used within this workflow).
 Explore the [galaxy scRNAseq tutorials](https://training.galaxyproject.org/training-material/topics/single-cell/) for more information
   + Or, you download your AnnData object and work with the scanpy toolkit directly, using python on your computer or other server.
 This can provide more fine-grained control of your analysis.
 There are [many tutorials](https://scanpy.readthedocs.io/en/stable/tutorials.html) to work from.

-Note that there are toolkits other than scanpy (e.g. Seurat, SingleCellExperiment objects) which may not be directly compatible without conversions.
+Note that there are toolkits other than scanpy (e.g. Seurat, SingleCellExperiment objects) which are not directly compatible without conversions.

-## STAR Solo vs Cell Ranger
+## Input options: STAR Solo vs Cell Ranger vs counts matrix

 Within these workflows, there are two options for generating a counts matrix from fastq sequence data (counting copies per gene per cell);

 * CellRanger: Developed by 10X genomics, this is a widely used package that works for 10X genomics data.
 Usage is subject to licence conditons (see Licenses section) and available only to registered users.
 Currenlty only the inbuilt human and mouse references are avaliable.
 CellRanger will also output a '.cloupe' file, which may be used with the 'cell loupe' desktop program.
 * StarSOLO: An open source alternative, which can be configured to support different sequencing technologies.
 The current implementation works multiple species (subject to reference annotations).

-NB: These workflows will not currently work with 'Gene expression Flex' kits, only sequence based.
+* Counts matrix: Sometimes you already have a counts matrix - these are available for many public datasets already.
+Or, if you are using data from probe-based kits (e.g. 10X fixed rna kit), you'll need to get your counts matrix as described by the manufactuer.

 # Licenses